HammerMeetNail/pwd-demo/README.md

     * Note the `External-IP` for the `hello-node` LoadBalancer
 10. `curl {external ip address}:8080`
     * Replace `{external ip address}` with `External-IP` for `hello-node`, ex. `172.20.0.2`

+## Install Docker
+Everything above should be runnable in Play-With-Docker, but if Play-With-Docker is unavailable Docker can be [installed manually](https://hub.docker.com/?overlay=onboarding).

+## Resources

+## Credits